 Remote OpenClaw Blog

-OpenClaw Skills for React Developers: The Essential List
+Best OpenClaw Skills for React Developers in 2026

 Installs: 18,400 | Author: composable-dev

-Without this skill, agents tend to dump all logic into component bodies or create hooks that violate the rules of hooks in subtle ways — calling hooks conditionally, nesting them inside callbacks, or returning unstable references that trigger unnecessary re-renders.
+The skill teaches your agent how to write, compose, and refactor custom hooks following the patterns the React team recommends in the official Rules of Hooks.
+Without it, agents tend to dump all logic into component bodies or create hooks that violate the rules of hooks in subtle ways: calling hooks conditionally, nesting them inside callbacks, or returning unstable references that trigger unnecessary re-renders.

 With react-hooks-patterns installed, your agent will: